ho323/ho323/README.md

 ### Hoseong Kim --@ho323

 Hello👋 I'm Hoseong Kim.
-I'm currently developing an application via Flutter.
+I'm currently developing an application with Flutter.
 I have worked as an ML engineer in a startup in the past.